 The 12 mp Nikon D3 with a 50mm f1.4 lens stepped down to f8 is the first full format camera I used.
 This also came out in 2007.
 Rock solid and a user interface that I found to be excellent.
 Could use the camera to the full without reading the manual.
 After 15 minutes, it felt I had it for a lifetime.
 Fantastic tool to use, but a beast to carry, so didn't go on my long trips.
 (I also tried a Canon 5D, but didn't like the user interface.)

-The 24 mp Nikon D3x with a 50mm f1.4 lens stepped down to f8 is clearly the best system I have tried to date, but even more clearly, the most expensive and heavy.
+The 24 mp Nikon D3x with a 50mm f1.4 lens stepped down to f8 is clearly the best system I have tried to date (until I got the Nikon D750 - see below), but even more clearly, the most expensive and heavy.
 It came out in 2008.
 Still, I would very much like to test a medium format camera, if anyone is interested in lending me one.

 My old, worn Canon S45 set at f8 and a focal length comparable to 50 mm in 35mm format.
 This may be a bit unfair to Canon, as this camera has shot more than 50 000 frames and taken a beating prior to making the test-shoot.
 It still works perfectly fine after all these years (new in 2003), but there is a chance it is not longer performing at it's peak.
 I still think Canon S-series compacts are among the best in the business in their category.
 The S45 certainly has been a reliable companion.
 It also boosts a few functions usually available on high-end SLRs today, like time-lapse recording.